wescale/kubernetes-formation/exercice-guestbook-go/README.md

 This is a simple Go `net/http` ([negroni](https://github.com/codegangsta/negroni) based) server that is configured to talk to either the slave or master services depending on whether the request is a read or a write.
 The pods we are creating expose a simple JSON interface and serves a jQuery-Ajax based UI.
 Like the Redis read slaves, these pods are also managed by a deployment.

-1. Use the "guestbook-deploy.yaml" file to create the guestbook deployment by running the `kubectl create -f` *`filename`* command:
+1. Use the "guestbook-deploy.yaml" file to create the guestbook deployment by running the `kubectl apply -f` *`filename`* command:

     ```console
-    $ kubectl create -f guestbook-deploy.yaml
+    $ kubectl apply -f guestbook-deploy.yaml
     ```

  Tip: If you want to modify the guestbook code open the `_src` of this example and read the README.md and the Makefile.
 If you have pushed your custom image be sure to update the `image` accordingly in the guestbook-controller.yaml.